gxf1212/notes/techniques/Specific-Software-Usage.md

 4. to prevent websites from appearing, you have to comment out both `url` and `doi`
 5. 万方可以直接导出bibtex，辣鸡知网就不行. whatever
 6. citation keys cases https://tex.stackexchange.com/questions/623482/case-mismatch-between-cite-keys
+7. https://tex.stackexchange.com/questions/174030/misplaced-alignment-tab-character-error-when-citing-a-particular-entry Look for & in a bibliographic item and change it into \&

 ### ifdefined